amateurtools/Plucks/README.md

 And I'm sure I retained many of their ideas and some of their code.
 So it's forever known as a Fork, and open source free software.

+Low velocity on notes doesn't merely affect volume, but also the character of the notes in the form of pulse width reduction.

 DECAY has been bestowed with an eggregious 60 seconds worth of decay (more evident in the low notes)

 DAMP retains SuperRiley64's original filter scheme, which sounded better than a SVF or other Low Pass.